zeyongj/Spaceship-Titanic/README.md

 4. Generate predictions on the test data using the trained model.
 5. Submit your predictions to the competition on Kaggle.

-## Conclusion

-The classifier achieved an accuracy score of *0.7797584818861415* on the validation set.
-The predictions made on the test set were submitted to Kaggle, resulting in a score of *0.79471*.

-In conclusion, the Titanic competition provides a great opportunity to practice data preprocessing and machine learning skills.
-By building a machine learning model to predict survival on the Titanic, we can gain insights into the factors that may have contributed to survival and develop a deeper understanding of the tragedy that occurred in 1912.

 ## Discussion

 Some potential methods to improve the score: